cesarsotovalero/cesarsotovalero.github.io/_pages/about-me.md

 3. Disrupt the _status quo_ of software engineering **latest practices**.

 I'm open to collaborate with researchers and give advice to students in these areas.
-If you are interested in working with me, please have a look at my list of [research topics](./collaborations.html) and send me an email.
+If you are interested in working with me, please have a look at my list of [research topics](./collaborations.html) and email me using the form below.

 {% badge https://stackoverflow.com/users/flair/10480869.png with=200 https://stackoverflow.com/users/10480869/cesarsotovalero %}